mkrul/pet-registry/project.md

 ## Completed Tasks

+### Profile Dropdown Dark Mode Refresh

+**Objective**: Lighten the dark-mode palette for the user-avatar dropdown so it remains distinct from the surrounding navbar.

+**Changes Made**:

+1. **ProfileDropdown.jsx**
+   - Dropdown panel now uses `dark:bg-gray-700` with `dark:border-gray-600`
+   - Menu hover states updated to `dark:hover:bg-gray-600` for consistent feedback against the lighter panel

+**Result**:
+- The profile menu is easier to discern in dark mode, aligning with the dashboard’s refined tone hierarchy

+---

 ### Dark Mode Preload Script

 **Objective**: Eliminate the white flash that appeared before dark mode styles applied on initial paint.